OpenSecuritySummit/oss2019/content/faq/I'm-an-On-site-participant.md

 title       : I'm an on-site participant layout      : FAQ
 ---
-   <a href="https://join.slack.com/t/os-summit/shared_invite/enQtMzY4NTk4MzYxNDExLTZjMDFlNDc5YTBkNDU1ZWM5NjM2MDNlZjI0Njc5MDc1NDljOGZjMjliYzNkOTA3OWEyMzczMzI2MjgyYzZlMzc" class="remote_participant"> Summit Slack channel invite link <span>here</span></a>
+   <a href="https://join.slack.com/t/os-summit/shared_invite/enQtNTUwMzczMjc1NDQxLTk3OTQxNzM1YzdkNGNjMDMwMGYwN2UxZjFlNGUxMjVkMGVlM2NmMTA5YjkwNDJiZTg0MmEwZDhkMjg1OGZiZjU" class="remote_participant"> Summit Slack channel invite link <span>here</span></a>

-The Summit team is here to help you both before and during the Summit.\
+The Summit team is here to help you both before and during the Summit.
-Please find below some information for on-site aprticipants.

 ##### How do I get to the venue?

 You can travel to the Summit by rail or by car.
 Thameslink offers a service from London St Pancras International to Flitwick Train Station, which takes approximately 50 minutes.
 Flitwick station is approximately 3 miles, or a 10-minute transfer away; taxis are available at the station.
 For further rail information and to book your tickets, visit National Rail.

-Road
-For directions by road, please refer to the Venue page.
+For directions by car, please refer to the Venue page.
-The map co-ordinates for Center Parcs Woburn Forest are: 52.0257° N, 0.5298° W.
+If you're following a SatNav, please use postcode MK45 2HZ.

 ##### What can I do at the Summit?
 Participate in as many sessions as your schedule allows, collaborate with your session colleagues to discuss and resolve current security issues, and add to your knowledge and skills base!
 If you wish to organise a session, see this page: https://open-security-summit.org/faq/session-types/ for more information.